How to watch Black Panther online and on TV around the world

 Disney Plus | £5.99 per month

 You can watch Black Panther on Disney Plus UK right now.
 Hooray!
-At an oh-so-cheap £5.99 per month or £59.99 for a year, it's hardly going to break the bank either.
+At £5.99 per month or £59.99 for a year, it's hardly going to break the bank either.

 Once you're done with Chadwick Boseman's royal Avenger, there's plenty of other things to keep you busy as well.
 Every Pixar movie can be found on Disney Plus, not to mention the full Star Wars saga (including the animated shows).
 Then there's a whole bunch of Fox content like the X-Men franchise and Avatar.